shafiqIrv/salon-app/README.md

 2. Install all dependencies

-    Navigate to the project directory and install all the necessary dependencies using npm:
+    Navigate to the project directory and install all the necessary dependencies using yarn:

     ```bash
     cd salon-app